TempestProject/KtDiscord/README.md

 ## Features

 * All Discord Interactions objects are exposed as classes
-* All Interactions endpoints are supported by KtDiscord and their usage is exposed as suspendable functions (currently Kotlin/JVM only)
+* All Interactions endpoints are supported by KtDiscord and their usage is exposed as functions

 ## Installation